fancyremarker/flux/doc/MQL.md

     {
       "client:gravity:action": [{
         "targets": ["['users']"],
-        "add": "userId"
+        "add": "user_id"
       }],
       "client:gravity:action:": [{
         "targets": ["['visitors']"
-        "add": "visitorId"
+        "add": "visitor_id"
       }
     }

-The above schema will distribute any events with only userId defined to the users key, any events with only the visitorId key defined to the visitors key, and anything with both userId and visitorId definied to both keys.
+The above schema will distribute any events with only user_id defined to the users key, any events with only the visitor_id key defined to the visitors key, and anything with both user_id and visitor_id definied to both keys.

 Identifiers can be grouped into expressions by either putting them into a list (like `[@day, @week, @month]` above) or joined together with the dot notation